chikaki2103/laravel-vuejs-jwt-coreui/readme.md

 ## What is this?

-This a boilerplate for a SPA Admin application with Laravel 5.6, VueJS, CoreUI and JWT authentication (hope it can save up some time for someone who's developing a project like that).
+This is a boilerplate for a SPA Admin application with Laravel 5.6, VueJS, CoreUI and JWT authentication (hope it can save up some time for someone who's developing a project like that).
 It's using following open sources:
 - [laravel-coreui-vue](https://github.com/Braunson/laravel-coreui-vue)
 - [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth)